fhattl01/youin/README.md

 Both of these files should be included in your gitignore file so you do not accidentally make the API keys public.

 Note: In order to build an APK file you must directly include the API key in the manifest.
-The mathod above works for testing on an emulator.
+The method above works for testing on an emulator.
+If you encounter any issues just put the API key in the manifest.